-Duane Allman, a slide guitarist and the leader of the Allman Brothers Band, is killed on this day in 1971 when he loses control of his motorcycle and drives into the side of a flatbed truck in Macon, Georgia.
+Duane Allman, a slide guitarist and the leader of the Allman Brothers Band, is killed on October 29, 1971 when he loses control of his motorcycle and drives into the side of a flatbed truck in Macon, Georgia.
 He was 24 years old.
-After Allman’s death, his band continued to tour and record and it is still together today.
+After Allman’s death, his band continued to tour and record.
 In 2004, Rolling Stonedeclared that the Allman Brothers were the 52nd-greatest rock band of all time.

 Duane Allman was born in Nashville and grew up in Florida.
 Before he formed the Allman Brothers Band with his brother Gregg, a singer and keyboard player, Duane had made a name for himself as a session musician for Atlantic Records at Fame Studios in Muscle Shoals, Alabama.
 There, he played with artists like Wilson Pickett, Clarence Carter, Aretha Franklin, King Curtis, John Hammond, Ronnie Hawkins, Boz Scaggs and Herbie Mann.
 In 1969, the Allmans put together their own band and moved to Macon.
 They released two promising studio albums and a live album, 1970’s “At Fillmore East,” that many people say is among the best concert recordings ever made.
 When Allman died, the band was working on a new studio record, “Eat a Peach,” which would eventually hit No. 4 on Billboard’s album sales chart.